navikt/kafka-adminrest/README.md

 ## Testing

 Tested on confluent.io version 4.0.0 and Active Directory verion 69 on 2012 R2

+Automated testing of LDAP management by embedded LDAP server with custom UsersAndGroups.ldif Automated testing of (most) Ktor routes by embedded LDAP and embedded kafka cluster

 See related [Wiki](https://github.com/navikt/kafka-adminrest/wiki) for quick start and code structure